-"About nine in the morning he went out and saw others standing in the marketplace doing nothing.
-He told them, 'You also go and work in my vineyard, and I will pay you whatever is right.'
-5 So they went.
-He went out again about noon and about three in the afternoon and did the same thing.
-About five in the afternoon he went out and found still others standing around.
-He asked them, 'Why have you been standing here all day long doing nothing?'
-'Because no one has hired us, 'they answered.
-"He said to them, 'You also go and work in my vineyard.'
-8 When evening came, the owner of the vineyard said to his foreman, 'Call the workers and pay them their wages, beginning with the last ones hired and going on to the first.'
-The workers who were hired about five in the afternoon came and each received a denarius.
+&lt;sup>8 "When evening came, the owner of the vineyard said to his foreman, 'Call the workers and pay them their wages, beginning with the last ones hired and going on to the first.'
+"The workers who were hired about the eleventh hour came and each received a denarius.
 So when those came who were hired first, they expected to receive more.
 But each one of them also received a denarius.
-11 When they received it, they began to grumble against the landowner.
-12 'These who were hired last worked only one hour, 'they said, 'and you have made them equal to us who have borne the burden of the work and the heat of the day.'
-13 But he answered one of them, 'I am not being unfair to you, friend.
+When they received it, they began to grumble against the landowner.
+'These men who were hired last worked only one hour,' they said, 'and you have made them equal to us who have borne the burden of the work and the heat of the day.'
+"But he answered one of them, 'Friend, I am not being unfair to you.
 Didn't you agree to work for a denarius?
-14 Take your pay and go.
-I want to give the one who was hired last the same as I gave you.
-15 Don't I have the right to do what I want with my own money?
+Take your pay and go.
+I want to give the man who was hired last the same as I gave you.
+Don't I have the right to do what I want with my own money?
 Or are you envious because I am generous?'
-So the last will be first, and the first will be last."
+"So the last will be first, and the first will be last."

 So the foreman pays the day laborers, from the last one hired to the first.
 The ones who worked for 1 hour are paid a denarius, a full day's wage.
 And so naturally those who worked for 12 hours expect to receive more.
 But they do not, and they grumble against the landowner.
 The landowner answers them that he has the right to be generous, and they should not be envious because he is generous to others.
-And Jesus ends with reiterating the same thing he said at the end of the previous chapter - the last will be first, and the first will be last.
+And he ends with reiterating the same thing he said at the end of the last chapter - the last will be first, and the first will be last.

-The point seems to be this: God is like the owner of the vineyard, and those of us who have been saved into God's kingdom, who have come to faith in Jesus, are like the workers in the vineyard.
+The point seems to be this: God is like the owner of the vineyard, and those of us who have been saved, who have come to faith in Jesus, are like the workers.
 Some become believers early in life, some later in life, some even at the proverbial 11th hour, on their deathbed.
 But each one receives eternal life.
 And so, if you had to sum up the main point of his parable, you could say this: it doesn't matter when in life that you are saved, each one receives eternal life.

-Now, that seems a simple enough lesson.
+That seems a simple enough lesson.
 So why doesn't Jesus just say that?
 Why does he speak in parables when they can be so easily misunderstood?

 I think that one the qualities of the parable is that because it sounds like an everyday story, it has a way of sneaking past people's defenses and revealing the attitudes of the heart in the way they respond.
-Think of Nathan confronting David about his adultery with Bathsheba, telling a story about a rich man who steals the only lamb from a poor man that gets David upset and then telling David, "YOU are the man!"
+Think of Nathan confronting David about his adultery with Bathsheba, telling a story that gets David upset and then telling David, "YOU are the man!"
 The parable functions like a mirror, and as you study it, it has a way of revealing who you are and the condition of your heart.
 As you listen to the story of the workers in the vineyard, I believe it reveals three things in particular:

-1) It reveals our attitude toward salvation
+1) It reveals our attitude towards salvation